surajraktate/Virtual-File-System/README.md

 Commands

-  ls      : To list out all files
+  	ls      : To list out all files <br>
-	clear   : To clear console
+	clear   : To clear console <br>
-	open    : To open the file
+	open    : To open the file <br>
-	close   : To close the file
+	close   : To close the file <br>
-	closeall: To close all opened files
+	closeall: To close all opened files <br>
-	read    : To read the contents from file write   : To write contents into file exit    : To terminate file system
+	read    : To read the contents from file <br>
+  	write   : To write contents into file <br>
+	exit    : To terminate file system <br>
-	stat    : To display information of file using name fstat   : To display information of file using file descriptor
+	stat    : To display information of file using name <br>
+	fstat   : To display information of file using file descriptor <br>
-	truncate: To remove all data from file rm      : To delete the file
+	truncate: To remove all data from file <br>
+	rm      : To delete the file <br>